thecoder75/liveme-pro-tools/README.md

 New releases are built automatically when updates are pushed to this repo and can be found on the [release](https://github.com/thecoder75/liveme-pro-tools/releases) page.

 #### Supported OS/Platforms
-- Microsoft Windows 7 or higher (32-bit or 64-bit)
 - Ubuntu-based Linux and Debian Distributions (32-bit or 64-bit)
+- macOS v10.11 or higher (64-bit only)

+**Windows OS builds are no longer being generated or supported due to incompatibilities with Windows 8 and 10.**

 ## Built With
 * [Electron](http://electron.atom.io)